Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--product-and-strategy.md

-product market fit -- Arc archetype -- Future Vision = enable a new reality through visionary innovation product market fit -- Arc archetype -- Hair on Fire = solve a problem that’s a clear, urgent need for customers product market fit -- Arc archetype -- Hard Fact = pain point universally accepted as a hard fact of life, and see that it’s merely a hard problem that your product solves real-world context https://contextsdk.com/insights#product red ocean vs blue ocean https://www.blueoceanstrategy.com/tools/red-ocean-vs-blue-ocean-strategy/ reputation management reputation management -- REPCOM satisficing = satisfy + suffice = good enough even if not optimal https://en.wikipedia.org/wiki/Satisficing second product -- syndrome https://www.hubspot.com/startups/resources/second-product-tips-for-success second product -- When and How https://caseyaccidental.com/second-products/ side projects -- outside of job https://www.reddit.com/r/SideProject/comments/1br62xb/building_side_projects_outside_fulltime_job/ startups should avoid being held hostage by the preferences of their early user base if it deviates from the broader market, ex. social feed or reels strategy -- 01 "where we play"
+product market fit -- Arc archetype -- Future Vision = enable a new reality through visionary innovation product market fit -- Arc archetype -- Hair on Fire = solve a problem that’s a clear, urgent need for customers product market fit -- Arc archetype -- Hard Fact = pain point universally accepted as a hard fact of life, and see that it’s merely a hard problem that your product solves quality vs speed = sacrificing code quality for speed leads to compounding issues later. balance speed with long-term sustainabidity real-world context https://contextsdk.com/insights#product realistic scheduling = overly optimistic deadlines lead to burnout and missed milestones.
+Always add a (secret?) buffer. red ocean vs blue ocean https://www.blueoceanstrategy.com/tools/red-ocean-vs-blue-ocean-strategy/ reputation management reputation management -- REPCOM risk management = be proactive instead of reactive satisficing = satisfy + suffice = good enough even if not optimal https://en.wikipedia.org/wiki/Satisficing second product -- syndrome https://www.hubspot.com/startups/resources/second-product-tips-for-success second product -- When and How https://caseyaccidental.com/second-products/ shared vision = maintaining a shared vision across the board to help stay on course side projects -- outside of job https://www.reddit.com/r/SideProject/comments/1br62xb/building_side_projects_outside_fulltime_job/ startups should avoid being held hostage by the preferences of their early user base if it deviates from the broader market, ex. social feed or reels strategy -- 01 "where we play"